-Elisabeth gathered most of the Scriptures below as a young woman and I have written comments on them, sometimes recalling her radio teaching and writing over the years.
+Elisabeth gathered most of the Scriptures below as a young woman and I have written comments on them, sometimes recalling her radio teaching over the years.
 Elisabeth said: “The heart which has no agenda but God’s is the heart at leisure from itself.
 Its emptiness is filled with God’s love.
 Its solitude can be turned into powerful and effective prayer.”

 Christ is My Shield and Strength

 Jesus is a shield around me; He bestows glory on me and lifts up my head….The LORD is my strength and my shield; my heart trusts in Him, and I am helped.
 My heart leaps for joy and I will give thanks to Him in song.
 (Psalm 3:3; 28:7)